-We were generally pleased with our financial results for the quarter ended February 28, 2023 despite the growing challenges from factors such as macroeconomic uncertainty, banking sector instability, unfavorable foreign exchange rates, and lingering pandemic issues in China, Japan, and certain other areas of the world.
-We believe the strength and durability of our subscription model is driven by 1) our clients' mission critical challenges, which are typically more intense during periods of economic uncertainty; 2) our effective solutions which help clients successfully address these challenges, which can be flexibly utilized to meet each organization's needs; and 3) our strength in acquiring, retaining, and expanding meaningful client relationships.
-For the quarter ended February 28, 2023, our results of operations included increased sales, gross profit, and Adjusted EBITDA.
-Our consolidated sales for the second quarter of fiscal 2023 increased nine percent, or \$5.2 million, to \$61.8 million compared with \$56.6 million in fiscal 2022.
-On a constant currency basis, our consolidated sales for the first quarter increased 11 percent.
-Sales for the first half of fiscal 2023 increased 11 percent to \$131.1 million compared with \$117.9 million in the first two quarters fiscal 2022, and increased 14 percent on a constant currency basis.
-Our sales performance in fiscal 2023 reflects the continuation of three key trends that have been evident throughout the preceding fiscal year.
+We were pleased with our results for the third quarter of fiscal 2023 and the continued strength, durability, and growth of the business and the subscription business model.
+These results were particularly strong when viewed in the context that we were able to improve over a period of record growth in last year's third quarter, a period which benefited from comparison with pandemic-impacted results in the third quarter of fiscal 2021.
+We believe the strength and durability of our subscription model is driven by 1) our clients' mission critical challenges, which are typically more intense during periods of economic uncertainty; 2) our effective solutions for helping clients successfully address these challenges, which can be flexibly utilized to meet each organization's needs; and 3) our strength in acquiring, retaining, and expanding meaningful client relationships.
+For the quarter ended May 31, 2023, our results of operations included increased sales, gross profit, operating income, pre-tax income, and Adjusted EBITDA.
+Our consolidated sales for the third quarter of fiscal 2023 increased eight percent, or \$5.3 million, to a third-quarter record of \$71.4 million compared with \$66.2 million in fiscal 2022.
+This growth was on top of the strong 13 percent growth achieved in last year's third quarter, which benefited from comparison against a pandemic-impacted third quarter in fiscal 2021.
+On a constant currency basis, our consolidated sales for the first quarter increased nine percent compared with the prior year.
+Sales for the first three quarters of fiscal 2023 increased 10 percent to \$202.6 million compared with \$184.0 million in the first three quarters fiscal 2022, and increased 12 percent on a constant currency basis.
+Our sales performance in fiscal 2023 reflects the continuation of three key trends that have been evident throughout the fiscal year.
 These trends include:

 Growth of All Access Pass and Related Services.
-All Access Pass (AAP) subscription and subscription services sales increased 11 percent in the second quarter of fiscal 2023 to \$35.4 million, compared with the second quarter of fiscal 2022.
-Rolling four-quarter AAP subscription and subscription services sales increased 22 percent to \$154.4 million.
+All Access Pass (AAP) subscription and subscription services sales increased six percent in the third quarter of fiscal 2023 to \$41.3 million.
+This growth was on top of the significant 32 percent growth achieved in the third quarter of fiscal 2022, which benefited from comparison with the pandemic-impacted result in fiscal 2021.
+Rolling four-quarter AAP subscription and subscription services sales increased 15 percent to \$156.6 million, compared with the corresponding periods ended May 31, 2022.
+As of May 31, 2023, 52% of our All Access Pass contracts are multiyear agreements lasting at least two years, compared with 42% at May 31, 2022.

 Education Division performance improvement.
-Education Division revenues grew 28 percent during the second quarter of fiscal 2023 on the strength of increased consulting, coaching, and training days delivered during the quarter, increased Symposium conference revenues, and increased Leader in Me subscription revenues.
-For the first two quarters of fiscal 2023, Education Division sales increased 25 percent compared with the first half of fiscal 2022.
+Education Division revenues grew 18 percent during the third quarter of fiscal 2023 on the strength of increased consulting, coaching, and training days delivered during the quarter and increased Leader in Me subscription revenues.
+For the first three quarters of fiscal 2023, Education Division sales increased 23 percent compared with the first three quarters of fiscal 2022.